 4. Reclaimed Wood Vanity

-To prevent an industrial space from feeling too cold or sterile, incorporating a reclaimed wood vanity is an essential design natural knots, cracks, and weathered grain of salvaged timber provide a much-needed organic warmth that balances out hard surfaces like metal and stone.
-A thick wooden slab used as a floating counter or a chunky vanity cabinet made from old barn wood brings a sense of history and juxtaposition of "soft" nature and "hard" industry creates a balanced topped with a sleek stone or concrete sink, the reclaimed wood becomes a stunning centerpiece that feels both rustic and modern.
+To prevent an industrial space from feeling too cold or sterile, incorporating a reclaimed wood vanity is an essential design move.
+The natural knots, cracks, and weathered grain of salvaged timber provide a much-needed organic warmth that balances out hard surfaces like metal and stone.
+A thick wooden slab used as a floating counter or a chunky vanity cabinet made from old barn wood brings a sense of history and character.
+This juxtaposition of "soft" nature and "hard" industry creates a balanced environment.
+When topped with a sleek stone or concrete sink, the reclaimed wood becomes a stunning centerpiece that feels both rustic and modern.

 5. Red Brick Bathroom Wall